 A grade of incomplete (‘I’) may be given when a student is doing passing work, but is unable to complete all of the requirements because of unusual circumstances acceptable to the instructor.
 In no case may an ‘I’ be agreed to prior to the last day to “drop” the class.
 An ‘I’ may not be used to permit a student to repeat a course or to improve a grade.
 Both the student and the instructor must complete the Application for Incomplete Grade form and file it with the departmental office.
 Normally, this is done prior to submission of final grades.
 Requirements for completing the course are specified by the instructor on the application.
 An incomplete must be removed during the next semester, exclusive of the summer semester, or a grade of ‘F’ will be recorded.
 Students should not reenroll in courses in which they have received an ‘I’ grade.

 This option may be chosen by students who meet the following criteria: (1) 45 semester hours of credit completed; (2) a cumulative GPA of at least 2.25; (3) all the prerequisites for the course completed.
 A course taken on the pass/fail option will be counted only as a general elective.
-Courses needed to fulfill University Studies, major, minor or other degree requirements cannot be taken on a pass/fail basis.
+Courses needed to fulfill General Education, major, minor or other degree requirements cannot be taken on a pass/fail basis.

 The pass/fail grade refers only to the final grade recorded on the student’s transcript.
 Performance is evaluated on the same standard as if the student were being graded on the A, B, C, D, F scale.